PayThePizzo/Data-Structures-and-Algorithms/6 - Table/4 - HASH FUNCTION.md

 Pros:
 * Double hashing uses `m**2` sequences of probing since every possible pair `(h1(k), h2(k))` produces a distinct sequence of probing.
+* We get closer to the uniform distribution

 Cons: